voneum/s4ag.blueskyamerenglish/README.md

 ## The short story

-This tool gives an insight into the version of English (US or UK) Bluesky posters are using.
+This tool gives insights into the version of English (US or UK) Bluesky posters are using.

 This was a weekend project I ([@stu.pocknee.com](https://bsky.app/profile/stu.pocknee.com)) undertook to try out the BlueSky Firehose API.

 It was inspired by (potentially NSFW) efforts such as:

 * [ATmospheric Digital Rain](https://jakebailey.dev/bsky-digital-rain)
 * [RainbowSky](https://www.bewitched.com/demo/rainbowsky)